inmyth/mmm-java/README.md

 - [x] 05001 ledger number contains holes
 - [x] need to know if offerCreate comes from seed or counter
 - [] get reference market price
-- [] balancer seeder skips a rate if all order consumed
+- [] balancer seeder skips a rate if all order consumed.
+If the gap = 2*levels then it's correct.
-- [] double orders on same price. old order being retried ?
+- [] double orders on same price. when restarted, orders will start from startMiddle when empty.
+This will cause double orders on the other side
 - [] need maxFee.

 ## NOTES